Making a change to your studies

 • Unsatisfactory progress/attendance

-It is important to remember that making any changes to your studies will have significant implications for your immigration status.
+It is important to remember that any changes to your studies may have significant implications for your immigration status.

-Most changes will need to be reported to the UK Border Agency (UKBA) however the procedures will differ depending on whether you applied for your current visa:
+Most changes will be reported to the Home Office.
+However, the procedures will differ depending on whether you applied for your current visa:

 • before 5th October 2009; or